floatingatoll/hostlint/client/README.md

 are specified under the :transports key.
 The currently implemented ones are disk and post.

-Disk writes yaml output to the corresponding local directory.
+Disk writes yaml output to the corresponding local directory:

     :disk:
       :log_dir: "."

-Post posts the data to a webserver, typically hostlint-server
+Post posts the data to a webserver, typically hostlint-server:

     :post:
       :host: localhost